 DeVos argued that cross-examinations are crucial for understanding the credibility of an allegation.
 But even with state rape shield laws protecting their sexual history from questioning, the process can still re-traumatize accusers by making them relive the experience.
 And although neither party can conduct the cross-examination themself, it may give an unfair advantage to students able to hire a good lawyer, which may further discourage reporting.

 Because Title IX investigations only decide whether a student violated the university’s code of conduct and not the law, and because high standards shouldn’t discourage students from reporting, Biden should return to using the standard of evidence used in civil proceedings.

 This won't necessarily be simple.
 Sage Carson, manager of sexual violence advocacy organization KnowYourIX, anticipates men’s rights activists and others who found comfort in the DeVos administration will bring a wave of lawsuits against such changes.

-New Biden guidance would also present administrative challenges for schools and colleges and the Education Department.
+A new Biden rule will also present administrative challenges for schools and colleges and the Education Department.
 Colleges and universities scrambled to update their Title IX policies to ensure compliance before DeVos’ new rule went into effect in August 2020.
-New interim guidance and an eventual new rule will require another round of recalibration.
-Obama administration’s Title IX guidance was voluminous, and DeVos’ 2,000-plus-page rule wasn’t much of an improvement.
+And an eventual new rule will require another round of recalibration.
+The Obama administration’s Title IX guidance was voluminous, and DeVos’ 2,000-plus-page rule wasn’t much of an improvement.